François Rude: The Arc de Triomphe and Départ des Volontaires de 1792

 The Arc de Triomphe had been begun in 1806 by Napoleon to celebrate his victory at the battle of Austerlitz.
 It had only reached a height of nine meters when Napoleon was overthrown, and it was abandoned for years.
-During Bourbon Restoration, Charles X of France had begun to work on it again, to make it a monument to celebrate the defeat of Spanish revolutionaries by a French royal expeditionary force.
+During the Bourbon Restoration, Charles X of France had begun to work on it again, to make it a monument to celebrate the defeat of Spanish revolutionaries by a French royal expeditionary force.
 When Rude first arrived in Paris in 1828, based on his experience with the friezes in Tervuren, he became one of the sculptors working on the friezes, depicting the exploits of the royalist army in Spain.

-The July Revolution of 1830 overthrew the royal government of the Charles X and put on the throne Louis Philippe.
+The July Revolution of 1830 overthrew the royal government of the Charles X and put Louis Philippe on the throne.
 The new government decided to complete the construction of the Arc de Triomphe on a very different theme.
 Rude's work at the Salon of 1833 had come to the attention of Adolphe Thiers, the new Minister of the Interior, who had taken office in 1832.
 Thiers was an art collector, and was familiar with Rude's work at the 1828 salon.
 The royalist architect of the Arch was replaced, and Thiers put a new architect, Guillaume-Abel Blouet, who had political opinions closer to those of Rude, in charge of the project, with Rude to assist him.
 Rude was given the commission to make portions of the frieze depicting the departure of volunteers from Paris in 1792 to fight against the anti-revolutionary armies, as well as a frieze commemorating the triumphal returns to France of Napoleon's expeditions to Egypt and Italy.

 The Départ des volontaires de 1792 (Departure of the Volunteers of 1792), also known as La Marseillaise completed in 1836, became Rude's most famous work.
 It depicted the departure of a French revolutionary army to fight against a coalition of royalist forces at the Battle of Valmy in 1792.
 Sophie Fremiet, Rude's wife, posed for the principal figure, the Génie de la Guerre (Genius of the War), a woman with a sword shouting to urge others on to battle.
 The pose of this figure resembled the central figure of the painting by Delacroix, Liberty leading the People, which had been purchased by the French government at the 1831 Salon, and shown briefly at the Luxembourg Museum until 1833.
-The fierce shouting expression had been used earlier by Rude as a student at the Academy, in the competition for best facial expressions, which he won in 1812.
+The fierce shouting expression had been used earlier by Rude as a student at the academy, in the competition for best facial expressions, which he won in 1812.
 The soldiers wore the costumes of warriors of ancient Gaul.
 The Depart des Volontaires de 1792 immediately became famous for its vitality and energy, and as a celebration of the French revolutionary spirit.
 Auguste Rodin took up the same theme, with a similar shouting figure, in his La Defense (1879).